How To Recognize The Signs Of Sensory Processing Disorder In Your Child

 This can cause developmental delays in their social skills.

-Because these two disorders often overlap, pediatric therapy treatments for autism spectrum disorder also tends to overlap with sensory processing disorder treatment.
+Because these two disorders often overlap, pediatric therapy for autism spectrum disorder also tends to overlap with sensory processing disorder treatment.

 They’re Bothered By The Tag In Their Clothes